shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 ![Storage root folder](../../../images/learning_content/toolkit_basics_guides/advanced_config/11_storage_root_folder.png)

 This setup allows Shotgun to have access to only the folder you identify for storing production data.
 When preparing for this exercise you added a projects directory above the Shotgun root directory.
 The projects directory is where Shotgun will store any local project related information.
 The folder you identify will be the only place a Shotgun site will store information.
-For more information about what data is stored here and how Shotgun accesses this folder explore [here](link to describe Shotgun local data)
+For more information about what data is stored here and how Shotgun accesses this folder explore [how Shotgun stores project data](link to describe Shotgun local data).

 ![Define storage](../../../images/learning_content/toolkit_basics_guides/advanced_config/12_define_Storage3.png)